karam084/currency_exchanger_misrbank/README.md

 ACCEPTANCE CRITERIA
  I should see the monthly historical rates for the selected currencies for past year.
- I should see months on horizontal axis and Rates on vertical axis  Monthly rate is calculated based on rate in last day of that mont
+ I should see months on horizontal axis and Rates on vertical axis  Monthly rate is calculCurrency Exchangerated based on rate in last day of that mont